It’s not the right time to quit: Asana Inc. (ASAN) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Asana Inc. (NYSE:ASAN) raised 0.79% to close Wednesday’s market session at $19.04, higher as compared to yesterday’s close.
-The stock price fluctuated between $18.12 and $19.16 throughout the trading session with the volume trading being 5510597 shares, which represented a significant variation when compared to the three months average volume of 3.00 million shares.
-The firm’s stock price fluctuated 0.37% within the last five trades and -28.37% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -57.20% in the last 6 months and -16.05% was subtracted to its value over the previous 3 months.
-ASAN stock is trading at a margin of -14.46%, -7.41% and -54.04% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Asana Inc. (NYSE:ASAN) raised 3.79% to close Friday’s market session at $24.66, higher as compared to yesterday’s close.
+The stock price fluctuated between $23.05 and $25.66 throughout the trading session with the volume trading being 9705685 shares, which represented a significant variation when compared to the three months average volume of 3.42 million shares.
+The firm’s stock price fluctuated 38.38% within the last five trades and -9.74% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -35.12% in the last 6 months and 14.48% was added to its value over the previous 3 months.
+ASAN stock is trading at a margin of 13.12%, 19.52% and -38.76% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 What Does Asana Inc.’s Profitability and Valuation Ratios Tell Us About the Stock?